dheimemocelin/dheimemocelin/README.md

 [![Medium](https://img.shields.io/badge/Medium-0D1117?style=for-the-badge&logo=Medium&logoColor=30A3DC)](https://medium.com/@dheime7)

 ## About Me
-I entered the field of technology at the age of 34, focusing on data analysis.
-I have made significant contributions to enhancing the marketing performance of over 40 companies, providing valuable insights through the analysis of advertising campaigns.
-My experience spans projects in various sectors, including B2B, B2C, POS, and E-commerce.
+Currently, I work as a data analyst.
+I've made significant contributions to enhance the marketing performance of over 40 companies, providing valuable insights through the analysis of advertising campaigns.
+My experience spans across projects in various sectors, including B2B, B2C, Point of Sale (POS), and E-commerce.

 Currently, I am dedicated to expanding my knowledge in data science, with a special emphasis on artificial intelligence, machine learning, and deep learning.
 My goal is to develop innovative and impactful solutions, further solidifying my position as a professional dedicated to generating value through data analysis.